-Article 32 A guarantor shall be a parent or a person who manages an independent living, and who is capable of reliably performing the obligations of a guarantor.
-When it has recognized any person to be improper as a guarantor, the University shall be able to order a change of guarantor.
+Article 32 A guardian shall be a parent or a person who manages an independent living, and who is capable of reliably performing the obligations of a guardian.
+When it has recognized any person to be improper as a guardian, the University shall be able to order a change of guardian.

-Article 33 A guarantor shall be responsible for all matters concerning the student who is the subject of the guarantee during the time the student is enrolled at the University.
+Article 33 A guardian shall be responsible for all matters concerning the student who is the subject of the guarantee during the time the student is enrolled at the University.

-Article 34 When a guarantor is deceased, or is unable to reliably perform the guarantor's obligations for other reasons, a new guarantor shall be selected and the change shall be reported to the University.
+Article 34 When a guardian is deceased, or is unable to reliably perform the guardian's obligations for other reasons, a new guardian shall be selected and the change shall be reported to the University.

-Article 35 When a guarantor has changed his or her address, this change shall be reported to the University immediately.
+Article 35 When a guardian has changed his or her address, this change shall be reported to the University immediately.